shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/awarding-credits.md

 Subjects should be marked as an "Unexcused No Show" if:

 * They do not show up for the experiment, or
-* They show up late, after the 5-minute grace period.
+* They show up late, after the 5-minute grace period, and do not notify the experimenter.
 The only exception is if you have time available later that day and are willing to run them through the experiment at the later time.
 However, you are under no obligation to do this.

 ### Assigning "Excused No Show"